tanaka-lusengo/builders-collective-client/README.md

 # Builders’ Collective - Client

 A dedicated social media platform for Construction Professionals & Skilled Tradesmen and companies’ to network and secure quality jobs.
+- Deployed site can be found here: https://builders-collective.herokuapp.com/

 ## Table of Content:
 - About The App